 Central vacs are DRY system vacuums only.
 Do not use them to suck up water or any other liquids as doing so can do permanent damage to the system.

-- Find your appliance’s owner’s manual and place it in a secure location for instructions on your specific appliance.
+- Find your appliance’s owner’s manual and place it in a secure location for future reference.
 If you have lost the manual or want a second copy, you can usually find them on line.

 - 1x per year: Inspect the hoses, connector plates and attachments for wear and clean/repair as needed.